redhat-apac-stp/rosa-with-api-gateway-private-integration/README.md

 Install the NGINX Ingress Operator (v0.4.0) via OperatorHub from the OpenShift web console.
 Do not change any of the defaults.
 For more details please consult the following link: https://github.com/nginxinc/nginx-ingress-operator/blob/master/docs/openshift-installation.md

-After installing the NGINX Ingress Operator create a minimal configuration for a new instance with a service type of NodePort in the openshift-operators namespace.
+After installing the NGINX Ingress Operator create a minimal NGINX Ingress Controller instance with a service type of NodePort in the openshift-operators namespace.

 	apiVersion: k8s.nginx.org/v1alpha1
 	kind: NginxIngressController